-(down-right in the image) is an occluded circle.
-The last circular form has been hand drawn at the top-right area.
-Fig. 13b shows the image after the circle detection process has been applied.
+Figure 13a shows an image containing six shapes which include three semi-circular patterns.
+The first circle (top-left on the image) is a quasi-perfect shape while the second (down-right in the image) is an occluded circle.
+The last circular form has been hand-drawn at the top-right area.
+Figure 13b shows the image after the circle detection process has been applied.